-After all these new tendencies were destroyed by the Nazis, Vienna had to find its balance after the war.
+After all these ingenious tendencies were destroyed by the Nazis, Vienna had to find its balance after the war.
 Graham Greene’s post-war classic ‘The Third Man’ gives us a vivid idea of Vienna’s shady, sinister side.

 Until now the city has a dark, melancholic flair to it; if you want to feel it, that is.